serverpod/serverpod_docs/docs/06-concepts/11-authentication/04-providers/06-custom-providers.md

   userId: 123,  // Optional: If omitted, the currently authenticated user will be signed out );
 ```
+This method deletes all authentication keys associated with the user.

-#### Signing out a specific user
+##### Signing out a specific user

-In this example, a specific `userId` is provided to sign out that user from all their devices.
+In this example, a specific `userId` is provided to sign out that user from all their devices:

 ```dart
 // Sign out the user with ID 123 from all devices